SDM-TIB/TrustKG/README.md

 # Medical-Knowledge-Graph
-An ecosystem of knowledge driven tools for the transformation of scientific data into a medical knowledge graph.
-It transforms and integrates heterogeneous data into knowledge graphs.
+Built on the concept of knowledge-driven ecosystems, the Medical-Knowledge Graph represents a data ecosystem of health data sources.
+Knowledge extracted from heterogeneous sources, e.g., clinical records, scientific publications, and pharmacologic data, is integrated into knowledge graphs.
+Ontologies describe the meaning of the combined data, and mapping rules enable the declarative definition of the transformation and integration processes.
+Moreover, Medical-Knowledge Graph is assessed in terms of the methods followed for data quality assessment and curation.
+Lastly, the role of controlled vocabularies and ontologies in health data management is discussed and their impact on transparent knowledge extraction and analytics.
 The following figure illustrates the main components of the Medical Knowledge Graph platform.
 ![Medical Knowledge Graph Platform](https://github.com/SDM-TIB/Medical-Knowledge-Graph/blob/main/images/GeneralKGCreation.png "Medical Knowledge Graph Platform")

+The Medical Knowledge Graph Platform is partially supported by Leibniz Association in the program "Leibniz Best Minds: Programme for Women Professors", project TrustKG-Transforming Data in Trustable Insights with grant P99/2020.

+The Medical Knowledge Graph Platform is applied in the context of the lung cancer pilots in the EU H2020 funded project BigMedilytic (https://www.bigmedilytics.eu/), the ERA PerMed funded project P4-LUCAT (https://p4-lucat.eu/), the EU H2020 projects IASIS (https://project-iasis.eu/) and CLARIFY (https://www.clarify2020.eu/), and  ImProVIT (https://www.tib.eu/de/forschung-entwicklung/projektuebersicht/projektsteckbrief/improvit).
 The Medical Knowledge Graph Platform has been reported in the following scientific article:

 Maria-Esther Vidal, Kemele M. Endris, Samaneh Jazashoori, Ahmad Sakor, Ariam Rivas:
 Transforming Heterogeneous Data into Knowledge for Personalized Treatments - A Use Case.
 Datenbank-Spektrum 19(2): 95-106 (2019)